• Free Shipping USA

 Email Info@TheBlissfulDog.com

 French Bulldogs are little clowns, full of mischief and sass!
 In the last few years, Frenchies burst into the spotlight with a blast of popularity!
-Not surprising for those of us who have lived with these enchanting gremlins for years.
-When I got my first Frenchiein the early 1990s they were ranked in the 80s in AKC popularity and now they are the #2 Most Popular dog breed, after Labs, in AKC Registrations.
+It's not surprising for those of us who have lived with these enchanting gremlins for years.
+(From founder, Kathy)When I got my first Frenchie in the early 1990s, they were ranked in the 80s in AKC popularity, and now they are the #1 Most Popular dog breed in AKC Registrations.
 With this popularity comes the responsibility for those of us who have had these unique dogs for decades to share the Frenchie care secrets.
-Actually, Nose Butter® was born out of a need to help my own French Bulldogs dry noses back in 2002
+Nose Butter® was born out of a need to help my own French Bulldogs dry noses back in 2002

-Your Frenchie's nose may have a bit of dryness or covered in layers of crusty, barnacle-looking crud (like pics below).
-This extreme dryness may be a condition called Nasal Hyperkeratosis, a condition of unknown origins (more info in tabs below).
-The Good News is Nose Butter® will have your Frenchies nose back in shape in days!
+Your Frenchie's nose may be slightly dry or covered in crusty, barnacle-looking crud (like the pics below).
+This extreme dryness is usually a condition known as Nasal Hyperkeratosis.The good news is that Nose Butter® will have your Frenchie's nose back in shape in days!
 We have thousands of rave reviews attesting to that fact!
+Nose Note: We use the term condition to refer to a state that cannot be cured.
+It can be healed/helped/get better, but the treatment must be continued to keep it under control.

 Dry dog noses can be just a tiny bit dry to the extremely dry nasal hyperkeratosis.